0065paula/docs/source/h5_doc.md

 An Amazon Web Services account is required in order to get full functionality from MadeiraCloud.

 ####2.1 Prerequisites
-- If you haven't already, please <a href="http://aws.amazon.com/">sign up for an AWS account</a> (EC2 is mandatory).
+- If you haven't already, please [sign up for an AWS account](http://aws.amazon.com/) (EC2 is mandatory).
 - And obviously, a Madeira account is also required.
-You can sign up for a <a href="https://my.madeiracloud.com/user/register">free account here</a>.
+You can sign up for a [free account here](https://my.madeiracloud.com/user/register).

 ####2.2 Entering your Credentials
 The next step is to let us know your AWS account credentials in order for MadeiraCloud to connect with AWS on your behalf.

-You should be promped at your first connection to <a href="https://ide.madeiracloud.com/v2/">MadeiraCloud IDE</a>.
-If not, or if you want to update your credentials, login to <a href="https://ide.madeiracloud.com/v2/">MadeiraCloud IDE</a>, then click on your username on the top-right corner and "AWS Credential".
+You should be promped at your first connection to [MadeiraCloud IDE](https://ide.madeiracloud.com/v2/).
+If not, or if you want to update your credentials, login to [MadeiraCloud IDE](https://ide.madeiracloud.com/v2/), then click on your username on the top-right corner and "AWS Credential".

 ![](aws_cred.png)

-You can find your AWS credentials by clicking <a href="https://aws-portal.amazon.com/gp/aws/securityCredentials">here</a> or selecting 'Security Credentials' from the 'My Account/Console' menu:
+You can find your AWS credentials by clicking [here](https://aws-portal.amazon.com/gp/aws/securityCredentials) or selecting 'Security Credentials' from the 'My Account/Console' menu:

 ![](https://s3-ap-northeast-1.amazonaws.com/madeiraassets/kb/kb-connect-sec.png)